StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 2. `sync.<Synchronization_name>.log` contains information about mapping, templates and merging.
 Here you will find details of:
   * Template/mapping function errors.
   * Component types that do not have a mapping.

+Logs about StackPacks are stored in the directory:

+`<my_install_location>/var/log/stackpacks/`

+There is a log file for each StackPack.
+The name of the log file is set to the StackPack’s internal name.
+Information about the StackPack lifecycle can be found here.

 {% endtab %}
 {% endtabs %}